PathologyDataScience/triteia/README.md

 docker build . -t simple_triton_client:latest
 docker run --init --security-opt seccomp:unconfined --network=container:<name of tritonserver docker image> --shm-size=1g -v ${PWD}/test_data:/data:ro --rm --name tritonclient --gpus all -it simple_triton_client:latest
 ```

-`--init` ensures that the docker container has a "master process" to do clean multi-processing. `--network=` lets the docker image see ports from other containers, in this case the triton server.
+> **_NOTE:_**  `--init` ensures that the docker container has a "master process" to do clean multi-processing. `--network=` lets the docker image see ports from other containers, in this case the triton server.
 The default shared memory size is now 64MB, so `--shm-size=` is necessary if you are reading large WSIs. `--security-opt seccomp:unconfined` might only be necessary on bigger machines, but it gives your process access to [openblas](https://www.openblas.net/) threads. `--rm` removes the container on exit, beware.

 ### Example <a name="example"></a>